josdev27/openathon-2020-serverless/lambda-functions-python/EditEventId/README.md

 				    "#location = :location")
 		)
 	else:
-	    raise ClientError('You are not the author of event') except ClientError as e:
+	    raise Exception('You are not the author of event') except ClientError as e:
 	print(e.response['Error']['Message'])
 	print('Check your DynamoDB table...')